m3g/CellListMap.jl/docs/src/PeriodicSystems.md

 using CellListMap.PeriodicSystems
 ```

-## Basic usage
+## Common output data types

+The `output` of the `CellListMap` computation may be of any kind.
+Most commonly, it is an energy, a set of forces, or other data type that can be represented either as a number, an array of numbers, or an array of vectors (`SVectors` in particular), such as arrays of forces.

+Additionally, the combination rules for output data are assumed to be just the sum (the energy is the sum of the energy of the particles, or the forces are added by summation).

+For these types of `output` data the usage of `CellListMap.PeriodicSystems` is the simplest, and does not require the implementation of any data-type dependent function.

+### Computing the energy of a set of particles

+For example, let us build a system of random particles in a cubic box, and compute an "energy", which in this case is simply the sum of `1/d` over all pair of particles, within a cutoff.

 The `PeriodicSystem` constructor receives the properties of the system and sets up automatically the most commonly used data structures necessary.
-For example, let us build a system of random particles in a cubic box:

 ```julia-repl
 julia> using CellListMap.PeriodicSystems, StaticArrays